Electrical and Systems Engineering

 Students submit course requests during Advance Registration.
-These results will be released April 14, after the Optimizer runs its reports.
+These results will be released after the optimizer runs its reports.
 Students then finalize their course registration during Add/Drop/Swap.

 The first step is submitting a PR via Path for a waitlist course (see instructions below or official ones from SRFS).